 Yes, two photos.
-If your photos don't meet our guidelines your passport will be delayed.
-See the guidance at www.gov.uk/photos-for-passports for more advice.
+If your photos don't meet our guidelines your passport application will be delayed.
+See the guidance at www.gov.uk/photos-for-passports for more advice or refer to the Appendix of this guide.
+Photos should appear on a light grey or cream background.